-God approved King Solomon and gave incomparable abundance to him.
+God was pleased with King Solomon and bestowed incomparable abundance upon him.

 God hated King Solomon, who worshiped idols, and so God rent the kingdom from him.

 After then, Solomon married about 1,000 Gentile women as his concubines besides Pharaoh’s daughter.
 Jehovah God had said to the Israelites before, “You shall not go in to them, neither shall they come in to you: for surely they will turn away your heart after their gods” (1 Kings 11:2).
 Nevertheless, Solomon went against the words of Jehovah God.
 In addition, when he reached his old age, he even worshiped the false gods of his concubines, and he also built altars for them and personally sacrificed to them.
 His such actions were evil in the sight of Jehovah God.
 So, Jehovah God said to him, “For as much as this is done of you, and you have not kept My covenant and My statutes, which I have commanded you, I will surely rend the kingdom from you, and will give it to your servant” (1 Kings 11:11).
 As he strayed from God, who had appeared to him twice, and enraged God, in the end God gave Israel to his servant Jeroboam and left only one tribe for his son.

 God’s attitude toward man depends on how man treats Him.